Easily understand the meaning of colors and win over customers.

 So it’s hardly surprising that a number of banks in France have also adopted it!

-However, it’s not used for everything: green is limited to very specific sectors: the environment, sustainable development, health and well-being, organic products and also… finance.
+Green is one of the most pleasing colors to the human eye.
+However, it’s not used for every purpose, as the color green is limited to very specific sectors: environment, sustainable development, health and well-being, organic products and also… finance.

 Other players such as Google and Microsoft have chosen to mix green with other colors to instill a sense of balance and growth.